-The James Bond books by British author Ian Fleming are some of the best spy thrillers ever written.
+The James Bond books by British author Ian Fleming are some of the best spy novels ever written.
 Fleming published the first James Bond novel, Casino Royale, in 1953 when he was 43 years old.
 The last, The Man With the Golden Gun, was published posthumously in 1965.
 Like his protagonist, Fleming drank and smoked too much and he died of a heart attack at the age of just 56.
-The James Bond books are of their time, and some of the descriptions of his attitude to women will make you cringe, but that doesn't mean the books aren't worth reading.
-Fleming is a beautiful writer and it's hard not to read any of his books without becoming much more aware of the impact, especially on your senses, of ordinary, unremarkable things around you—whether it's the smell of a bar of soap or the psychology of playing a game of stone, paper, scissors.
+The James Bond books are of their time, but that doesn't mean they aren't worth reading.
+Fleming is a beautiful writer and it's hard not to read any of his books without becoming much more aware of the impact of ordinary, unremarkable things around you—whether it's the smell of a bar of soap or the psychology of playing a game of stone, paper, scissors.
 Unlike the movies, the James Bond books are not fast-paced action thrillers.
 While shooting and other violent acts take place, most of the action is very slow-moving, taking place almost at a standstill—and yet the books keep you turning the pages.

-Below, we've listed the James Bond books in the order they were written.
+Below, we've listed the James Bond books in the order Fleming wrote them.
+They all work well as standalone novels and absolutely do not need to be read in order.
 12 of the books are novels; two (For Your Eyes Only and Octopussy and The Living Daylights) are short story collections.
 On Her Majesty's Secret Service is our favourite, but Thunderball is also extremely good.

 Ben Macintyre, Journalist